-A: This is usually not the case.
-Most clients fall below the median income level that is required in order to file Chapter 7.
-Even if you make more than the specified income level, each client's situation is unique and you may still qualify to file a Chapter 7 bankruptcy.
-In the free initial consultation, all of this will be considered so that you know your options before you invest one penny in Lisa Pendroy’s services.
+A: This is usually not the case when it comes to Chapter 7.
+Most clients fall below the median income level that is required when filing a Chapter 7.
+Even if you make more than the specified income level, each client's situation is unique and you may still qualify to file a Chapter 7.
+In the free initial consultation, all of this will be considered so that you know your options before you invest one penny in Iowa bankruptcy attorney Lisa Pendroy’s services.

 Q: Will I have to go to court?